robcarver17/pysystemtrade/docs/userguide.md

 You should be familiar with the python object orientated idiom before reading this section.

-The [`Data()`](/sysdata/data) object is the base class for data used in simulations.
-From that we inherit data type specific classes such as the [`FuturesData`](/sysdata/futuresdata) object.
-These in turn are inherited from for specific data sources, such as [`csvFuturesData`](/sysdata/csvdata).
+The [`simData()`](/sysdata/data) object is the base class for data used in simulations.
+From that we inherit data type specific classes such as those
+[for futures](/sysdata/futuresdata) object.
+These in turn are inherited from for specific data sources, such as [csv files, csvFuturesSimData()](/sysdata/csv/csv_sim_futures_data).

-So the FuturesData object is defined `class FuturesData(Data)`, and csvFuturesData as `class csvFuturesData(FuturesData)`.
-It would also be helpful if this naming scheme was adhered to: sourceTypeData.
-For example if we had some single equity data stored in a database we'd do `class EquitiesData(Data)`, and `class dbEquitiesData(EquitiesData)`.
+It is helpful if this naming scheme was adhered to: sourceTypeSimData.
+For example if we had some single equity data stored in a database we'd do `class EquitiesSimData(simData)`, and `class dbEquitiesSimData(EquitiesSimData)`.

 So, you should consider whether you need a new type of data, a new source of data or both.
 You may also wish to extend an existing class.
-For example if you wished to add some fundamental data for futures you might define: `class FundamentalFutures(FuturesData)`.
+For example if you wished to add some fundamental data for futures you might define: `class fundamentalFuturesSimData(futuresSimData)`.
 You'd then need to inherit from that for a specific source.

-This might seem a hassle, and it's tempting to skip and just inherit from `Data()` directly, however once your system is up and running it is very convenient to have the possibility of multiple data sources and this process ensures they keep a consistent API for a given data type.
+This might seem a hassle, and it's tempting to skip and just inherit from `simData()` directly, however once your system is up and running it is very convenient to have the possibility of multiple data sources and this process ensures they keep a consistent API for a given data type.

+It's worth reading the [documentation on futures data](/docs/futures.md) to understand how [csvFuturesSimData()](/sysdata/csv/csv_sim_futures_data) is constructed before modifying it or creating your own data objects.

 #### The Data() class